 Heat flows through a roof or exterior wall whenever a temperature difference exists on opposite sides of the structure.
-The direction of energy flow is always from the warmer side to the cooler side, so the indoor air tends to heat up during the summer and cool down during the winter.
-Air conditioning and heating systems maintain indoor spaces at a comfortable temperature by removing heat during the summer and adding heating the air during the winter.
+The direction of energy flow is always from the warmer side to the cooler side, so indoor air tends to get warmer during the summer and cooler during the winter.
+Air conditioning and heating systems maintain indoor spaces at a comfortable temperature by removing heat during the summer and adding heat to indoor air during the winter.
 Insulation in attics, ceilings and exterior walls increases indoor comfort and reduces the amount of work air conditioning and heating systems have to do by reducing heat transfer between indoor spaces and the outdoors.

 Three Types of Heat Transfer